Trade Schools in Nebraska: 5 Reasons Why Training and Working Here Is a Smart Choice

 Although Nebraska's roots are in agriculture, the state has developed a modern and diversified economy.
 Take a closer look at some of the state's most prominent industries:

 - Agriculture—Historically, Nebraska is an agricultural state due to the amount of prairieland found here.
-In fact, farms and ranches make up 91 percent of the state's land.
+Statistics show that farms and ranches make up 91 percent of the state's land.
 These operations grow everything from beans to wheat.
 Agriculture accounts for one out of every four jobs and contributes $21 billion to the state's economy.
-Nationally, Nebraska ranks second for ethanol production.1
+Nationally, Nebraska ranks second for ethanol production.

 - Bioscience—Nebraska is making ground in the field of bioscience.
 Dozens of companies across the state specialize in everything from medical equipment to pharmaceuticals to research.

-- Finance and insurance—With some of the largest financial institutions in the country headquartered out of Nebraska, it is no surprise that finance- and insurance-related jobs across the state are expected to expand by 10 percent between 2016 and 2026.2
+- Finance and insurance—With some of the largest financial institutions in the country headquartered out of Nebraska, it is no surprise that finance- and insurance-related jobs across the state are expected to expand by 10 percent between 2016 and 2026, according to the Nebraska Department of Labor.

-- Manufacturing—There are more than 1,600 manufacturers across the state that have a total manufacturing output of $14 billion.
+- Manufacturing—Here are some interesting facts from the Nebraska Manufacturing Extension Partnership: There are more than 1,600 manufacturers across the state that have a total manufacturing output of $14 billion.
 With over 97,000 employees, the manufacturing sector makes up almost 10 percent of Nebraska's workforce.
 But manufacturing also supports many indirect jobs across the state.
-For example, manufacturers export $5.38 billion in goods from the state, and more than 80 percent of the Nebraskan exporters who move those goods are small businesses.5
+For example, manufacturers export $5.38 billion in goods from the state, and more than 80 percent of the Nebraskan exporters who move those goods are small businesses.

 3. It Has One of the Lowest Unemployment Rates in the Country